timbotro/kt-vault-runner/README.md

 ```

 ### Will this work for interlay vaults?
 No. The current version uses many hardcoded values specifically for Kintsugi only.
-This may change in the future
+This may change in the future.

-### Is there a read-only mode so that I don't have to reveal my seed phrase?
+### Will this work for vaults with non-KSM collaterals?
-I haven't built that feature yet.
-However you can quite easily see these stats on your corresponding vault dashboard
+No. However, no reason why this can't change in the future.